Tonii1020/Skyrim-SE-New-Dawn/README.md

 ### Quest and Encounter Mods

-Krosis comes with one new quest and encounters.
+New Dawn comes with one new quest and encounters.
+(More will be added later)

 [Falskaar](https://www.nexusmods.com/skyrimspecialedition/mods/2057)
 A DLC sized new lands mod that adds 20+ hours of fully voiced lore friendly (But not canon) quests, dungeons, and more.